Welcome back everyone!

 Here are today’s tasks:

-Watch this video and then answer the questions below.
+Watch the video and then answer the questions underneath.

 Finished?
 Have a go at these activities too…